junxit/us-congress-bills-109/metadata.md

 - 2006-07-19 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-07-19 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-07-19 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2006-07-20 — Committee Consideration and Mark-up Session Held.
+- 2006-07-20 — Ordered to be Reported in the Nature of a Substitute by Voice Vote.
+- 2006-09-13 — Committee on Government Reform discharged.
+- 2006-09-13 — Committee on Government Reform discharged.
+- 2006-09-13 — Placed on the Union Calendar, Calendar No. 387.
+- 2006-09-13 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+109-651, Part I.
+- 2006-09-13 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+109-651, Part I.